cloudmesh-community/hid-sp18-705/project-report/report.md

 * list in that in bullet form what they are and what they do

-_I have added the section requested and attempted to detail all functionality._
+_I have added the section requested and attempted to detail all functionality.
+I added this in the `project-code` directory, but should it be added here to the report too?
+This is not clear._

 ---